• Campbell J

 Heraldic Artist: David Drew Dulany Howe

 A former television personality, the armiger created and starred, alongside his family, in the comedic docuseries called "Suddenly Royal" produced by Warner Bros.
 Discovery.
-The armiger is an amateur heraldic artist rendering armorial bearings and other heraldic devices for several individuals and organizations including the Chief of the Clann MacAodhagain of Tethbae - Ireland, the Chief of the Clan Poole - Ireland, and the Chief of the Clan Bailey - Ireland.
-In June 2025, the armiger received his armorial grant, and the hereditary knighthood title Ridire an Oileán Ceo (The Knight of Misty Isles), from the governing board of the Council of Celtic Clans and Chiefs, HRH Douglas Buchanan Bailey, Chief of the Clan Bailey, fons honorum (1).
+The armiger serves as the Clan Herald to the Chief of the Clann MacAodhagain of Tethbae - Ireland, and Clan Herald to the Chief of the Clan Bailey - Ireland.
+He also serves as a heraldic advisor to the Chief of the Clan Poole - Ireland.
+In June 2025, he was granted the title of Ridire an Oileán Ceo (Knight of the Misty Isles) by the Chiefs of the Clans Poole, MacAodhagain and Bailey.

 The armiger is the hereditary Lord of the Manor of Welbourn Hall.
 The armiger's 2nd great-grandfather, American-born John Peyton Dulany deButts, Esq., inherited Welbourn Hall, located in North Kesteven, Lincolnshire, England, in 1840 at the age of 3 from his great-grandaunt, Millicent (Welby) Ridghill.
 The manorial lordship of Welbourn Hall, originally Sapperton of Welbourn, dates back to before 1086 and has been held by the Welby family and their descendants for over 400 years.